Billings Law Firm for Accidents with Uninsured and Underinsured Drivers

 If you are involved in an automobile accident caused by an underinsured driver, you are supposed to be compensated for your damages by the underinsured driver’s insurance company up to the limits of their policy.
 Once that limit has been reached, you will make a claim for the remainder of the damages with your insurance company.
 If the other driver was completely uninsured, then you will file all claims with your own insurance company.

-Our Billings Accident Attorneys Handle the Insurance Companies
+Our Montana and Wyoming Accident Attorneys Handle the Insurance Companies

 It is not unusual for a driver’s own insurance company to fight a claim for damages in an underinsured or uninsured driver case.
 Depending on the circumstances of the accident at issue, your insurance company might try to claim that you are not entitled to full payment because you were substantially at fault.
 They will use this claim to get you to settle for an amount that is less than what you deserve.
 A skilled Billings accident attorney who has experience negotiating with the insurance companies has a better chance of getting you the amount you are legally entitled to.

-To speak with a Ragain & Clark, PC accident lawyer about pursuing an underinsured or uninsured driver claim in Montana, contact us online.
+To speak with a Ragain & Clark, PC accident lawyer about pursuing an underinsured or uninsured driver claim in Montana or Wyoming, contact us online.
 Initial consultations are always free.
 To call our offices directly, call: